ehmatthes/django-simple-deploy/docs/contributing/development_environment.md

 If you are doing any significant work, please open an issue and communicate with the rest of the team first.
 This project is evolving rapidly, and we don't want to see people do a bunch of work that conflicts with other work that's being done, and can't end up being merged to the main project.

+Also, if you haven't done so already, please review the [Testing on Your Own Account](own_account.md) page before moving forward.

 ## Make a local working copy of the project

 First, fork the `django-simple-deploy` project on GitHub.
 If you haven't done this before, look for the Fork button in the upper right corner of the project's [home page](https://github.com/ehmatthes/django-simple-deploy/).
 This will copy the main branch of the project to a new repo under your account.